Remote-Access VPN vs Site-to-Site VPN - Full Guide 2024

 If you’re choosing a VPN for your business, you can’t overlook the significant financial and human resource demands required by any type of site-to-site VPN.
 It’s important to decide if a site-to-site VPN is the right choice before beginning such a serious investment.

 We recommend that you use a highly skilled technology expert when setting up a site-to-site VPN.
 In fact, the majority of companies that use site-to-site VPNs have the service set up and serviced by an IT security company like Cisco, Bynet, or Checkpoint.
+Perimeter 81 offers both remote access VPN and a site-to-site VPN so you can try it out and see if it works for you.

 When deciding between remote-access and site-to-site VPNs it’s important to consider the following: